Connect+

 It’s natural for clients working with legacy products to approach the redesign process with apprehension.
 Taking a legacy product into the future impacts a person’s everyday life.
 We guided this project with a gentle but firm hand, ensuring that organizational impact was mitigated through thoughtful design choices and user testing.
 We pushed for progress, but not just for the sake of progress.
 We built trust by shepherding success that was approachable and by staying in scope—questions like what’s best for your users and what’s best for your spend guided our design process.

-Implicit to working with a legacy product is advocating for “yes" when facing a lot of “no.” With trust in place, the future state of this product project involves a dynamic launchpad, which will serve users a tailored role-based experience. with a list of daily tasks upon logging in.
-We will also createhave a powerfulrobust shopping cart experience, which will enable agents through providing greater control and transparency while working with customers. show users exactly what they need to prioritize in order to be successful.
-The Member services experience for this client’s users will also be streamlined and modernized, prioritizing precisely what is needed for agents to be successful to and make it easier for agents to provide the excellent customer service that the client is known for.
+Implicit to working with a legacy product with challenges and innovation on the horizon, is advocating for the right amount of “yes" when facing a lot of “no.” With trust in place, the future-state roadmap of this product takes a modular approach, tackling the key sections of the product strategically to minimize organizational disruption and incite buy-in from national Clubs.
+Examples of upcoming goals are a dynamic launchpad, which will serve users a tailored role-based experience with a list of daily tasks upon logging in and a robust shopping cart experience, to enable agents through providing greater control and transparency while working with customers.
+Additionally, the Member services experience will also be streamlined and modernized, offering agents precisely what is needed to be successful to and provide the excellent customer service that the client is known for.

 Annual savings